-I miss Sam and will miss talking with him about the memories of Stevens and WCPR, but his legacy will also live on in the many audio recordings that he made when at WCPR.
+I miss Sam and will miss talking with him about the memories of Stevens and WCPR. but his legacy will also live on in the many audio recordings that he made when at WCPR.
 Commercial spots, station promos, contests and other various pieces of production are archived at the station and in my own personal collection.
 Yes, those Carmela's Pizza spots are indeed classic radio!

 Thanks, Sam, for the friendship and for all the good times and great memories we shared!
-Spencer Morasch '78, WCPR General Manager 1977-78 - John T. Jarboe, jjarboe1@comcast.net during a visit to Stevens in May 2022.
+Spencer Morasch '78, WCPR General Manager 1977-78 - John T. Jarboe, jjarboe1@comcast.net

-CREATE YOUR Segacy
+CREATE YOUR Legacy